Bradley L. "Slim" Williamson was born in Arcade, GA

 was a Disc Jockey for about 8 years at various radio stations and was

-once Mr. DeeJay USA on Nashville's WSM radio where his son Cliff would
+once selected as Mr. DeeJay USA by Nashville's WSM radio where his son Cliff would

 occasionally help him with his DJ duties.
 They were known as Big Slim &